-Surrounded by the expansive landscape of the Catskills, Erin’s passion to create working with fibers as a medium was inspired.
-She is now focused on honing her own aesthetic, embarking on her own small business and striving to create on a daily basis.
+Erin Di Fiore is a Tennessee based fiber artist.
+Prior to her move to Nashville, she spent several years living on Ohayo Mountain in Woodstock, New York.
+Ohayo, the namesake of this peaceful mountain, was inspired by Erin’s passion to create working with fibers as a medium.
+Surrounded by the expansive landscape of the Catskills, she became focused on honing her own aesthetic, embarking on her own small business and striving to create on a daily basis.
 Erin also teaches Ohayo macramé workshops in the surrounding community and beyond sharing the serenity of this meditative craft.